 The parts cost $50-$200.
-It basically depend on the types of shock absorbers.
-To replace the shocks we need to calculate a cost of $200-$400.
+It depends on the types of shock absorbers.
+To replace the shocks, we need to calculate a cost of $200-$400.
 The labor cost is one of the reasons people want to do it by their selves.
 Having minimum knowledge and reading the instruction can help you do it all by yourself.

 After reading this article, you should now be able to replace your shock absorber in less than an hour with the right tools and replacement part.
 Make sure that you follow each step carefully OR ask for assistance if you are not familiar with how to do it yourself!!
 Thanks for reading and please feel free to leave comments or questions below!